 PFIC Consequences - QEF Election.
 A U.S. Holder Unitholder in certain circumstances may be able to make an election (a "qualified electing fund" or "QEF" election), in lieu of being taxable in the manner described above, to include annually as income and gain that Unitholder's pro rata share of the ordinary earnings and net capital gain of the Portfolio, regardless of whether the Unitholder actually received any distributions from the Portfolio.
 Losses, however, would not flow through to an electing Unitholder.
 For the QEF election to be effective, the Portfolio would need to provide the electing Unitholder with certain financial information based on U.S. tax accounting principles.
 The AIFM on behalf of the Portfolio currently intends to provide electing U.S. Unitholders with the annual information needed to make and maintain an effective QEF election with respect to its Units in the Portfolio.
-There can be no assurance, however, that a QEF election will be available with respect to any PFIC shares held by a Unitholder indirectly through the Portfolio or with respect to Units of other portfolios of the Fund.
+There can be no assurance, however, that a QEF election will be available with respect to Units of other portfolios of the Fund.